astropy/astropy/docs/logging.rst

 * ERROR: indicates a more serious issue, including exceptions

-By default, only WARNING and ERROR messages are displayed, and are sent to a log file located at ``~/.astropy/astropy.log`` (if the file is writeable).
+By default, INFO, WARNING and ERROR messages are displayed, and are sent to a log file located at ``~/.astropy/astropy.log`` (if the file is writeable).

 Configuring the logging system